niblyx-malnus/venter-pattern/README.md

    propageted to whoever called the "action" -- even if the crash occurs in a computation which has been delegated to another agent.

-## The Fundamental Pattern
-1. Accept a vent-id as well as an action in on-poke.
-2. Make a vent subscription path available in on-watch.
-3. In on-poke, process the action and send a vent update along this path.
-4. From the frontend, pass an action to a venter thread specialized to get a poke response.
-5. The thread creates a vent-id.
-6. The thread follows the subscription path of that vent-id.
-7. The thread pokes the agent with the vent-id and action.
-8. The thread awaits a single fact and/or a single kick from that path and returns the results.

 ## Important Files
 - For The Venter Pattern
   - `/lib/ventio.hoon`